dojo/docs/dijit/form/DateTextBox.rst

 One universal problem with specifying dates as text strings is they can be written so many different ways.
 In Great Britain, "5/8/2008" means August 5th where in the U.S. it means May 8th.
 Fortunately, Dojo respects the browser's locale so that the date will be properly parsed.

 The trouble is your application does not have a locale.
 If you write the attribute ``value='5/8/2008'``, how does DateTextBox know what you mean?
-To prevent this ambiguity, DateTextBox allows only one date format when specified declaratively in HTML markup: the familiar UNIX date format  ``yyyy-mm-dddThh:mm:ss``.
+To prevent this ambiguity, DateTextBox allows only one date format when specified declaratively in HTML markup: the familiar UNIX date format  ``yyyy-mm-dd``.
 For example:

-* 2007-12-25T00:00:30 means 30 seconds after midnight on December 25, 2007.
+* 2007-12-25 means December 25, 2007.
-* 2007-05-08T17:30:00 means 5:30 PM on May 8, 2007
-* 2003-04-22 means midnight April 22, 2003

 UNIX date format values sort properly as strings, which make them nice for things like `dojox.grid <dojox/grid>`_.